ogechukwu1/SCA_LAGOS/README.md

-We will create a directory name it `cloudformation` cd into the directory and open in our text sublime editor `vscode` `code ..`
+We will create a directory and name it `cloudformation` then cd into the directory and open in our text sublime editor vscode using `code ..`

 ![](./images/39.png)